 Accurate diagnosis of the factors behind shingles consists of three steps:

-Shingles (Varicella Zoster).
+Shingles (also known as Herpes Zoster or Varicella Zoster).
 Have you ever been diagnosed with this condition?
 Symptoms include rash, blisters for 1-14 days, burning/shooting pain and tingling/itching usually on one side of the body or face.

 Possible responses:→ Never had it / don't know